Kan-A-Pesh/b2-cellphone/README.md

 A school project for the VueJS course.
 The project is a simple phone app that allows you to add and delete contacts, call them and see the call history.

+## Demo 🚀️

+You can see a demo of the project on [cellphone.school.kan-a-pesh.fr](https://cellphone.school.kan-a-pesh.fr/)

 ## Project setup 📦️

 Install the dependencies with: